thego0n/Monc-Mint/README.md

 The script will begin by asking for your name and email address.
 This is just for configuring your git username and email.
 It then asks for your preference on various software packages.

+## Note

+This script requires an active internet connection.

 ## Planned Features

 - Choice of Mac/Windows style layout